 Sing with one of London’s leading amateur choirs

 The Whitehall Choir is always looking for talented singers.
 We meet during the academic year on Tuesdays, from 6.30 to 9pm, in the Parish Hall of St Peter’s Eaton Square, London SW1W 9AL.
 If you’d like to try us, come to the first or second rehearsal of term.
-Next term starts on Tuesday, 9 September, when we will start working on a programme of Venetian baroque music, for a concert on 29 November.
+Next term starts on Tuesday, 6 January, when we will start working on Verdi's Requiem, for a concert on 26 March.
+Or come to our Vocal Workshop of Verdi's Requiem on Saturday, 17 January at St. Cyprian's Church, NW1 6AX.

 The choir is friendly, ambitious and energetic – do contact us if you’d like to come along to try out a session, we’d love to meet you.